 This workshop aims to give wine industry employers a comprehensive introduction to EP’s with a particular focus on improving dealing with bushfires (& understanding threats) and identifying and assessing other potential risks relevant to running events at your vineyard or winery.

-McLaren Vale Motel & Apartments, Cnr Main Rd & Caffrey St, McLaren Vale
+- McLaren Vale: McLaren Vale Motel & Hotel, Cnr Main Rd & Caffret St, McLaren Vale